Virtual data room for series b hero.

 Set up permission groups before inviting anyone.
 Decide upfront who gets access to what.
 A typical setup might be: "Full access" for the lead investor, "Financial + commercial only" for associates, "Legal documents only" for their counsel.

-Common mistakes founders make with their data room
+Common mistakes teams make with their data rooms

 These come up again and again.
 Avoid them and you'll save yourself significant time and deal risk.